Game Management Unit 43A

 As expected, these animals live in some of the most rugged habitat in Arizona.
 Care should be taken when hiking these mountain ranges.
 The terrain is made up mostly of shale rock and is very hazardous when hiking up and down.
 It is suggested more time be spent with your spotting scope and binoculars than actual hiking around the mountains

 Overview: The majority of the deer in this unit will be found near the Colorado River between Ehrenberg and Cibola.
-There is a large deer herd on the Cibola NWR.
+There is a large deer herd on the Cibola NWR and on the Cibola Valley Conservation Wildlife Area (CVCWA).
 The deer may travel between the refuge and the desert areas to the east up to the base of the Trigo Mountains, using the various washes that lead to the river.
-Hiking to the peaks of the nearby hills and glassing the low flat country leading to the river will should also be an effective method.
+Hiking to the peaks of the nearby hills and glassing the low flat country leading to the river should also be an effective method.
+To the north, in Ehrenberg, there is a large group of deer that use the farm fields located along the river for forage and cover, and these deer routinely move between the desert and these fields.
 In addition to the river, there are numerous wildlife waters in the area which get heavy use during the hot summer months.
 Glassing the areas around the north and south Trigo Peaks along with the west side of the Dome Rock Mountains south of the I-10 should be productive.
 In this unit, as in any unit, you will have to do your preseason home work and scout.

 Areas: Unit 43A has numerous land ownership including BLM, State Land, Yuma Proving Ground and private.
 It is advised to always know what land you are hunting and camping on.
 Driving west bound on Interstate 10 take exit number 5, the Tom Wells exit, and drive south of the freeway approximately five miles.
 This will bring you into the west side of the Dome Rock Mountains.
 From here you will be able to glass the lower valley area leading towards the Colorado River.
 In addition there are numerous washes that are used as traveling corridors by the deer.